schell/urzas-toolbox/README.md

 > "You can build a perfect machine out of imperfect parts."
 > –Urza

-Urza's Toolbox is a meta package that brings together a bunch of Urza themed dev tools for artificing Haskell games.
+Urza's Toolbox is a bunch of dev tools for artificing Haskell games.